Uranium Dioxide SDS

 S20/21: When using do not eat, drink, or smoke.

-S45: In case of accident, or if you feel unwell seek medical advice immediately.
+S45: In case of an accident, or if you feel unwell seek medical advice immediately.

 S61: Avoid release to the environment.